Huntington Bancshares Incorporated (HBAN) Shares Soar Above 1-Year High - News Heater

 Conclusion

-To put it simply, Huntington Bancshares Incorporated (HBAN) has had a mixed performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In summary, Huntington Bancshares Incorporated (HBAN) has had a bad performance as of late.
+Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.